 How to reach Bali

-Ngurah Rai International, also known as Denpasar International, is the main Bali airport, located in the south.
+Ngurah Rai International, also known as Denpasar International, is the main airport, located in the south of Bali.
 It is 13.2 km away from Sanur and 36.3 km from Ubud.

 The best places to visit in Bali